Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Downloads

-You may download the database with all the Modules and Forms with all the suggested changes.
+You can download the database, which includes all the modules and forms with the suggested changes applied.

 Links to WithEvents ...Tutorials.